 A manufacturing supply chain refers to the interconnected network of organizations, activities, resources, and processes involved in the production and distribution of goods or products.
 It is a dynamic and complex system that aims to ensure the timely, cost-effective and reliable flow of materials and products from the initial sourcing of raw materials to the delivery of finished goods to customers.
-Manufacturing supply chains typically multiple involve stages, including procurement, production, logistics, and distribution.
-They encompass various entities suppliers, such as manufacturers, wholesalers, retailers, and transportation providers, all working together to ensure the smooth and efficient flow of materials and key components of a products.
-The supply manufacturing chain include suppliers, manufacturers, logistics and distribution customers and (Adebanji, Oyewunmi, & Afolabi, 2020).
+Manufacturing supply chains typically multiple including involve stages, production, logistics, and procurement, distribution.
+They encompass various entities such as suppliers, manufacturers, wholesalers, retailers, and transportation providers, all working together to ensure the smooth and efficient flow of materials and The key components of a products. supply manufacturing chain include suppliers, manufacturers, logistics and distribution and customers (Adebanji, Oyewunmi, & Afolabi, 2020).